If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user

-Yarn producer Aquafil has designed the Econyl system, which enables Polyamide 6 or Nylon 6 waste to be manufactured into new Nylon 6 with no loss of quality.
+Yarn producer, Aquafil has designed the ECONYL® Regeneration System, which enables Nylon 6 waste to be regenerated into new Nylon 6 with no loss of quality.
 Key to success is the Reclaiming Programme, an essential tool to facilitate a reverse supply chain and ensure reliable materials inputs.

 Aquaﬁl Group have a strong heritage in effective resource management, in making nylon yarn for carpets and apparel.
 For over 50 years, the company has been working on the production of nylon fibre and CEO Giulio Bonazzi says that "without realising it we have always developed technologies that are very advanced in terms of environmental concerns… and looking at business in a circular way has opened up new opportunities for innovation.”
 Depolymerisation through the ECONYL® process is the next logical step for Aquaﬁl.
 However, there is a tendency to overplay the link between ‘innovation’ and technology, when in fact the company is realising the beneﬁts of a closed loop model right now, without relying on radical jumps in technology, or waiting for a revolutionary ‘silver bullet’ for the textiles industry.